 This is the schedule for SAM, Storytelling Across Media on Saturday, Nov.
-5 at the San Francisco Marriott Marquis, 780 Mission St., San Francisco, CA 94103.
+3 at the Comic-Con Museum at 2131 Pan American Plaza, Balboa Park, San Diego, CA 92101.
 Admission to SAM is free, however pre-registration for each panel you’d like to attend is encouraged.
-All panels take place in the hotel in either the Foothill C or Foothill G rooms on the second level of the San Francisco Marriott Marquis.
-See individual descriptions for room locations.
+Seating is limited.

-Tickets are limited to one ticket per person, however you may register for as many panels as you’d like.
-Tickets are on a first-come, first-served basis.
 Unlike Comic-Con International and WonderCon, we will be clearing rooms between panels.
 Registered ticket holders will be allowed to enter the room first.
 Tickets will be available for pickup at the museum starting at 11AM the day of the event.

 Please pick up your tickets no later than 15 minutes prior to the panel start time.
 Empty seats at the start of the panel will be filled by the standby seating line.